yu-ming-chen/tp/docs/DeveloperGuide.md

 object.

-With the above sequence, an expenditure will be successfully created by the user in his NUSave application under the specific budget, and will be immediately reflected on the user interface.
+With the above sequence, an expenditure will be successfully created by the user in his NUSave application under the specific budget and it will be immediately reflected on the user interface.

 #### 4.3.2.
-Delete Commands
+Delete commands

 (Contributed by David)